AHNJournal/.github/profile/README.md

 Welcome to the research and development wiki of [Applied Human Neurosecurity Journal](https://open-neurosecurity.org).

-Our global mission is to promote research, education and advocacy of applied human neurosecurity.
+Our global mission is to promote and support research, education and advocacy of applied human neurosecurity.

+Applied human neurosecurity is a next-generation *science domain* inspired by computer security principles and the [free software movement](https://gnu.org).

 ## Getting started